-The Fund's investments consist of units in pooled equity, bond, real estate and mortgage funds and are initially and subsequently measured at fair value.
+The Fund's investments consist of units in pooled equity, available for sale equities, bond pooled funds, real estate and mortgage funds and are initially and subsequently measured at fair value.
 Changes in fair value are recognized in the consolidated fund statement of revenue and expenses in the year incurred.
 Transaction costs that are directly attributable to the acquisition of these investments are recognized in the consolidated fund statement of revenue and expenses in the year incurred.